flyingfish007/charm-vsm/README.md

 ```sh
 $ juju deploy --repository=$HOME/charms local:trusty/vsm-controller
 ```
 * you can use command 'juju debug-log' to see whether the deployment has been done.
-If all have been done, you must do as Notice.
+If all have been done, you must do as the Notice.
 * after you do as above, you can see that.
 ![pic1](pic/vsm-controller1.jpg)
 * add the relation between keystone and mysql.(If you use proxy, please run command 'juju environment unset https-proxy;juju environment unset http-proxy;juju environment unset ftp-proxy')